bertramhojer/improve-reasoning-iclr-2025/README.md

 ### Installation

 We manage our environment using `uv`.
-Assuming you've cloned and navigated to the repository (and don't have `uv` installed), follow these steps to set up your environment.
+Assuming you've cloned and navigated to the repository (and don't have `uv` installed), follow these steps to set up your environment (unix systems).

 To install `uv` run:
 ```bash